antmicro/topwrap/docs/source/developers_guide/future_enhancements.md

 ## Ability to produce top-level wrappers in VHDL

 Topwrap now uses Amaranth to generate top-level design in Verilog.
 We would also like to add the ability to produce such designs in VHDL.

+(core-library)=
+## Library of open-source cores

+Currently user has to supply all of the cores used in the design manually or semi-manually (e.g. through FuseSoC).
+A repository of open-source cores that could be easily reused in topwrap would improve convenience and allow quickly putting together a design from premade hardware blocks.

+(tools-integration)=
+## Integrating with other tools

+Topwrap can build the design but testing and synthesis rely on the user - they have to automate this process themselves (e.g. with makefiles).
+Ideally the user should be able to write scripts that integrate tools for synthesis, simulation and co-simulation (e.g. with Renode) with topwrap.
+Some would come pre-packaged with topwrap (e.g. simulation with verilator, synthesis with vivado).
+It should also be possible to invoke these from the Pipeline Manager GUI by using its ability to add custom buttons and integrated terminal.